What you'll learn

 Note that when we say "has access", specifically in this case, we're going to check if the user can read Car Manufacturer entries.

-The code for these menu items is located in the scaffolded
+The code that defines menu items is located in the scaffolded

 If you're curious about the